nitzansaar/RRT/README.md

 python rrt_visualization.py
 ```

+### Interactive Controls

+- **Click on plot**: Set the goal position
+- **Mode button**: Toggle between Unidirectional RRT, Bidirectional RRT, and RRT*
+- **Speed slider**: Adjust animation speed (left = slower, right = faster)
+- **Reset button**: Clear current tree and set a new goal

+## Algorithms

+### RRT (Unidirectional)
+Standard RRT algorithm that grows a single tree from the start position toward the goal.

+### BiRRT (Bidirectional)
+Grows two trees simultaneously - one from the start and one from the goal.
+Trees merge when they connect, typically finding paths faster than unidirectional RRT.

+### RRT*
+An optimized version of RRT that performs rewiring to improve path quality.
+When adding new nodes, RRT* finds nearby nodes and rewires them if connecting through the new node reduces their path cost, resulting in shorter paths over time.

 ## How It Works

-1. **Tree Growth**: The algorithm starts from the start position and randomly samples points in the workspace
+1. **Tree Growth**: Algorithm randomly samples points in the workspace
-2. **Nearest Node**: For each random sample, it finds the nearest existing node in the tree
+2. **Nearest Node**: Finds the nearest existing node to each random sample
-3. **Steering**: It creates a new node by steering from the nearest node towards the random sample (with a maximum step size)
+3. **Steering**: Creates a new node by steering from nearest node toward the sample (with maximum step size)
-4. **Collision Checking**: Before adding a new node, it checks if the path is collision-free
+4. **Collision Checking**: Verifies the path is collision-free before adding nodes
-5. **Goal Connection**: When a node gets close enough to the goal, it attempts to connect directly to the goal
+5. **Rewiring (RRT*)**: Optimizes paths by rewiring nearby nodes if it improves their cost
+6. **Goal Connection**: Connects to goal when within threshold distance
-6. **Path Extraction**: Once the goal is reached, it backtracks from the goal to the start to find the path
+7. **Path Extraction**: Backtracks from goal to start to extract the final path

 ## Customization

 You can customize the following parameters in `main()`:

 - **Bounds**: Workspace boundaries `(x_min, x_max, y_min, y_max)`
-- **Start/Goal**: Start and goal positions `(x, y)`
+- **Start**: Start position `(x, y)`
+- **Goal**: Set interactively by clicking on the plot
 - **Obstacles**: List of obstacles (circular or rectangular)
 - **Step Size**: Maximum distance for tree expansion
 - **Goal Threshold**: Distance threshold to consider goal reached
-- **Max Iterations**: Maximum number of iterations before giving up

-## Example Obstacle Definitions
+### Example Obstacle Definitions

 ```python
 # Circular obstacle
 {'center': (x, y), 'radius': r}